secretstartups/handbook/content/job-families/marketing/social-marketing-manager/index.html.md

 #### Job Grade

-{:.no_toc}
 The Staff Social Social Marketing is a [grade 8](https://about.gitlab.com/handbook/total-rewards/compensation/compensation-calculator/#gitlab-job-grades) individual contributor role.

 #### Responsibilities

-{:.no_toc} Extends that of the Senior Social Marketing Manager role, plus:
+Extends that of the Senior Social Marketing Manager role, plus:

 - Defines, implements, and regularly iterates on GitLab's social media marketing strategies with a particular focus on integrated digital marketing campaigns
 - Leads end-to-end brand social media marketing campaigns - including paid social where appropriate
 - Oversees all external contributors, like agency vendors and individual contractors, including directing them as appropriate
 - Operates as the social marketing expert on the cross-functional digital marketing team, collaborating on campaign strategy, position, messaging and customer journey mapping and engagement, ensuring social’s contribution to integrated marketing performance
 - Performs regular gap analysis to identify areas of success, improvement, and opportunity
 - Educates team members on social media best practices and manages social media team member engagement program to increase brand awareness